Basketball Legend Jerry West Dead At 86 - UrduPoint

 West played for the Lakers from 1960 through 1974, winning his only NBA title in 1972, and was co-captain on the 1960 Rome Olympic US basketball gold medal squad.

-In later years, West served as an executive on several NBA clubs, most recently the Clippers.
+In later years, West served as an executive on several NBA clubs, most recently the Clippers, his knowledge and guidance contributing to eight championship runs, six by the Lakers.

+"Jerry West, the personification of basketball excellence and a friend to all who knew him, passed away peacefully this morning at the age of 86," the Clippers announced.
+"His wife, Karen, was by his side."

+The league plans to have a pre-game tribute to West before Wednesday's third game of this year's NBA Finals.

 With impressive speed and quickness and a deft shooting touch, West was nicknamed "Mr. Clutch" for his skilled shotmaking under pressure.